-Students explore an in-depth study of acute and chronic disorders of the pulmonary and cardiovascular systems including ECG acquisition and interpretation and the EMS interventions indicated during cardiac and respiratory emergencies.
-In addition to usual performance standards, students must correctly interpret and intervene for lethal dysrhythmias without critical error.
+Presents a wide scope of obstetric, gynecological, pediatric, behavioral, geriatric, and medical emergencies.
 This course must be passed to continue in the program.
-Content and objectives are mapped to the current National EMS Education Standards and National EMS Scope of Practice Model.
+Content and objectives are mapped to the 2021 National EMS Education Standards and the National EMS Scope of Practice Model.